Internal · Instructor Reference

 • Collision avoidance / visual scanning

-• Wake turbulence and low-level windshear avoidance
+• Wake turbulence avoidance

 • Runway incursion avoidance